-The bill amends sections 2923.123 and 2923.14 of the Revised Code to allow concealed handgun licensees to carry handguns in buildings or structures that contain courtrooms, provided certain conditions are met.
-Specifically, the bill permits individuals with valid concealed handgun licenses to convey or possess handguns in government facilities that are not courthouses, as long as the court and clerk's office are not in operation and the governing body has enacted a policy allowing such actions.
+The bill amends sections 2923.123 and 2923.14 of the Revised Code to allow concealed handgun licensees to carry handguns in buildings or structures that contain courtrooms, provided that these buildings are not courthouses and certain conditions are met.
+Specifically, the bill introduces new provisions that permit a person with a valid concealed handgun license to convey or possess a handgun in a government facility where a courtroom is located, as long as the court and clerk's office are not in operation and the governing body has enacted a policy allowing such actions.
 Additionally, the bill clarifies that nonresidents of Ohio can seek relief from firearms disabilities based on Ohio convictions, guilty pleas, or delinquent child adjudications.

 Statutes affected: